csbnikhil/math-cheatsheets/six.md

 Algebra is a generalized form of Arithmetic, where instead of numbers we use **variables** alongside numbers.
 A variable, also called a literal or a literal number, does not have a fixed value, and hence the name.

 Consider a square with a side length $l$.
-We know that the area of the square is going to $l^2$.
+We know that the area of the square is going to be $l^2$.
 Here, $l$ is a variable.
 And the area is a general form, stating that whatever the side of the square, the area is always going to equal the square of the side length.

 #### Signs and Symbols